guidemetothemoon/kristhecodingunicorn/content/english/post/secrets_cleanup.md

 This will create a full copy of the Git database of the respective repository. **Before you proceed, you must take a backup of it to ensure that you can restore to the initial state of the repository in case anything goes wrong during clean-up.**

 Once you have taken the backup we can start with the clean up.
-First we\'ll need to create a local txt-file that will include all the secrets we want to replace.
+First we'll need to create a local txt-file that will include all the secrets we want to replace.
 This file will be used by BFG Repo-Cleaner to locate in which files and folders in the repository these secrets were exposed.
-Since I want to clean up client id and client secret I will create following file and call it \"**secrets.txt**\":
+Since I want to clean up client id and client secret I will create following file and call it "**secrets.txt**":

 ``` cmd
 # secrets.txt